 Smartphone addiction is increasingly becoming a worrying trend.
 This is especially true for Gen Z and Millennial generations, but it’s certainly not confined to them.
 For many, they simply cannot live without their phones (or online presence).
-This is quickly becoming an idol for many.

-So how do we know if something has become an idol?
-Here are 4 questions to ask yourself to help you identify idols in your life:
+To further help you, here are 4 questions to ask yourself to help you identify idols in your life:

 Where Do I Spend My Time?